thegetty/quire-docs/.github/pull_request_template.md

 Thank you for contributing to the Quire Documentation & Website!
 Please complete the form below to submit your pull request for review.

 *For the Title of this pull request, please use the format "Type/Issue-#: Brief description."
 For Type, the options are Edit, Add, Translate.
-Issue-# is only needed if this pull request addresses an exisiting issue.*
+Issue-# is only needed if this pull request addresses an existing issue.*

 ### Checklist